Dateline: Liverpool, NY, January 19, 2008

 Common sense would dictate that it is unwise to spend good money on a 45 year old aluminum boat and motor just a few short days before you need to rely on it to transport you and your loved ones to an island on a lake in the middle of the Adirondack Mountains.

-I didn't waste a lot of common sense on
+I didn't waste a lot of common sense on this last camping trip.

 The decision to look for a used boat to buy was driven by the fact that it is very expensive to rent a leaky, 60 year old aluminum boat with an even older 10 horse motor for an hour, or a day in the Adirondacks.
 When we go camping on Eagle Island, we bring a lot of stuff.
 I don't know why we need so much stuff.
 In spite of the fact that we had a meeting with our camping buddies before we packed so we wouldn't bring anything unnecessary, we still ended up with enough food and gear that, to the casual observer, you wouldn't think we were going camping . . . you'd think we were evacuating.